rejozacharia/ebook-abridger/README.md

 ---

-## 👀 Future Improvements
+## 👀 Future Enhancements

+- Extend support to other ebook formats (for e.g. MOBI)
+- Provide functionality for end-users to do prompt engineering (both chapter and summary).
 - Parallelize chapter summarization.
-- LangChain caching for repeated runs.
 - Enhanced cost heuristics per chain type.